-In any action pursuant to Welfare and Institutions Code sections 300-399, the court may, in an appropriate case and in addition to any counsel appointed for a child, appoint a court-appointed special advocate (CASA) to represent the best interests of the child who is the subject of the proceedings.
-If the court determines that a child would not benefit from the appointment of counsel pursuant to Welfare and Institutions Code section 317(c) and California Rules of Court, rule 5.660(b), the court must appoint a CASA for the child to serve as guardian ad litem.
-The CASA has the same duties and responsibilities as a guardian ad litem and must meet the requirements set forth in California Rules of Court, rule 5.660(f).
-CASA volunteers must be trained by and function under the auspices of Voices for Children, the court-appointed special advocate program formed and operated under the guidelines established by the National Court Appointed Special Advocate Association, Welfare and Institutions Code sections 100-109, and California Rules of Court, rules 5.655 and 5.660.
+In any action pursuant to Welfare & Institutions Code sections 300-399, the court may, in an appropriate case and in addition to any counsel appointed for a child, appoint a court-appointed special advocate (CASA) to represent the best interests of the child who is the subject of the proceedings.
+If the court determines that a child would not benefit from the appointment of counsel pursuant to Welfare & Institutions Code section 317 and California Rules of Court, rule 5.660, the court may appoint a CASA for the child to serve as guardian ad litem, as required by Welfare & Institutions Code section 326.5.
+The CASA has the same duties and responsibilities as a guardian ad litem and must meet the requirements set forth in California Rules of Court, rule 5.660.
+CASA volunteers must be trained by and function under the auspices of Voices for Children, the court-appointed special advocate program formed and operated under the guidelines established by the National Court Appointed Special Advocate Association, Welfare & Institutions Code sections 100-109, and California Rules of Court, rule 5.655.

 (Adopted 1/1/1990; Rev. 1/1/1997; Rev. 1/1/2002; Renum.
 7/1/2001; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2017; Rev. 1/1/2018)
+1/1/2006; Rev. 1/1/2008)